dita-ot/dita-ot/demo/fo/README.txt

 - RenderX XEP: Idiom's FO output currently requires RenderX XEP to convert FO to PDF.
 The personal edition of XEP can be obtained for free from RenderX (http://www.renderx.com).
-XEP comes with Saxon 6.5, which this plugin also needs.
+XEP comes with Saxon 6.5.3, which this plugin also needs.
+But if you are using JDK 1.5 or newer, you will need Saxon 6.5.5 or newer which has fixes for JDK 1.5 compatibility.
+Download Saxon 6.5.5 from http://saxon.sourceforge.net.

 - ICU4J: You can find this library by clicking on the "Download ICU" link at http://icu.sourceforge.net.
 Look for the ICU4J downloads.
+ICU4J is an optional jar that will give you better collation of index entries.

  To install and use with the Open Toolkit's distribution,